 Securing your developer keys

-GOV.UK Pay will let you create as many API keys as you want.
+GOV.UK Pay allows you to create as many API keys as you want.

-We suggest letting all your developers experiment with their own test keys in the Sandbox environment, but keys for real integrations should only be shared with the minimum number of people necessary.
+We recommend allowing all your developers experiment with their own test keys in the test environment, but keys for real integrations should only be shared with the minimum number of people necessary.
 This is because these keys can be used to create and manipulate payments.
 Do not commit these keys to public source code repositories.

-Revoke your key immediately using the self-service site if you believe it has been accidentally shared or compromised.
+Follow these steps to revoke your API key immediately if you believe it has been accidentally shared or compromised:

 To further secure your live developer keys: